 Nationally, 0.1% of students enrolled over the 2008-2010 period were reportedly disabled.
-This percentage is based on data from only 24 of the 50 colleges, however, and is therefore unreliable.
+This percentage is based on data from only 25 of the 50 colleges, however, and is therefore unreliable.
 At the provincial level 0.9% of enrolled students were disabled.
-The percentage of disabled students for this college is unknown as this data was not provided.
+A relatively large percentage of students - 1.4% - in West Coast College were disabled.